BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: BEAT: Body-Expression-Audio-Text Dataset

 \subsubsection{Distribution of Semantic Relevance.}

-There is large randomness for the semantic relevance between gestures and texts, which is shown in Fig. \ref{fig:fig4}, where the frequency, position and content of the semantic-related gestures vary from speaker to speaker when the same text content is uttered.
-In order to better understand the distribution of the semantic relevance of the gestures, we conducted a semantic relevance study based on 4 hours of two speakers' data.
-As shown in Fig. ~\ref{fig:fig4} (b), for the overall data, 83\% of the gestures are with low semantic scores (\textit{$\leq$ 0.2}).
-For the words-level, the semantic distribution varied between words, e.g., \textit{i} and \textit{was} which are sharing a similar semantic score but are different in the score distribution.
-Besides, Fig. ~\ref{fig:fig4} (c) shows the average semantic scores of 9 high-frequency words in the text corpus.
-It is to be mentioned that the scores of the \textit{Be-verbs} showed are comparatively lower than those \textit{Pronouns} and \textit{Prepositions} which are shown in blue and yellow respectively.
-Ultimately, it presents a different probability distribution to the semantically related gestures respectively.
+There is large randomness for the semantic relevance between gestures and texts, which is shown in Figure \ref{fig:fig4}, where the frequency, position and content of the semantic-related gestures vary from speaker to speaker when the same text content is uttered.
+In order to better understand the distribution of the semantic relevance of the gestures, we conducted a semantic relevance study based on four hours of two speakers' data.
+As shown in Figure ~\ref{fig:fig4}b, for the overall data, 83\% of the gestures have low semantic scores ($\leq$ 0.2).
+For the words-level, the semantic distribution varied between words, \textit{e.g.}, \textit{i} and \textit{was} which are sharing a similar semantic score but different in the score distribution.
+Besides, Figure ~\ref{fig:fig4}c shows the average semantic scores of nine high-frequency words in the text corpus.
+It is to be mentioned that the scores of the \textit{Be-verbs} showed are comparatively lower than that \textit{Pronouns} and \textit{Prepositions} which are shown in blue and yellow, respectively.
+Ultimately, it presents a different probability distribution to the semantically related gestures.